Published on:

 Bayer’s Legal Strategy Adjustments

 After changing its approach post-2021, Bayer opted to take selected weaker cases to trial, aiming to set a precedent that could influence future litigation.
 This strategy led to a series of defense victories in state courts across the country, suggesting a potential shift in the legal landscape.
-For example, Bayer secured a significant victory in a Missouri state court in early 2022, where a jury ruled that Roundup did not significantly contribute to the plaintiff’s cancer, a verdict that echoed in several other similar cases throughout that year.
+For example, Bayer secured a significant victory in a Missouri state court in early 2022, where a jury ruled that Roundup did not significantly contribute to the plaintiff’s cancer.
+This verdict echoed in several other similar cases throughout that year.

 However, the effectiveness of this approach began to falter by mid-2023.
 As Bayer exhausted the pool of weaker cases, the company faced stronger, more compelling claims backed by robust evidence.
 This shift led to a series of substantial verdicts for the plaintiffs that echoed the earlier, groundbreaking verdicts from 2018 and 2019.